pybuilder/pybuilder.github.io/documentation/plugins.md

 be supported in future releases).
 In order to generate a ```setup.py``` file use the ```python.distutils``` plugin.

-The distutils plugin will consider a lot of the project's attributes, i.e.
+The distutils plugin will consider many of the project's attributes, i.e.
 * name
 * version
 * summary